ThomasMeissnerDS/BlueCast/README.md

 #### Categorical encoding

-By default, BlueCast uses target encoding.
+By default, BlueCast uses onehot and target encoding.
+An orchestrator measures the columns' cardinality and routes each categorical column to onehot or target encoding.
+Onehot encoding is applied when the cardinality is less or equal `cardinality_threshold_for_onehot_encoding` from the training config (5 by default).

 This behaviour can be changed in the TrainingConfig by setting `cat_encoding_via_ml_algorithm` to True.
 This will change the expectations of `custom_last_mile_computation` though.
 If `cat_encoding_via_ml_algorithm` is set to False, `custom_last_mile_computation` will receive numerical features only as target encoding will apply before.
-If `cat_encoding_via_ml_algorithm` is True (default setting) `custom_last_mile_computation` will receive categorical features as well, because Xgboost's inbuilt categorical encoding will be used.
+If `cat_encoding_via_ml_algorithm` is True (default setting) `custom_last_mile_computation` will receive categorical features as well, because Xgboost's or a custom model's inbuilt categorical encoding will be used.

 #### Custom training configuration